Yesterday it rained so guess what I did instead of working on the deck……yep I was able to get this all quilted!

 I used the new AccuQuilt Schoolhouse die which is a fun applique piece.
 It is also on sale right now.

-There is a wonderful post on AccuQuilt’s blog that will show you exactly how to cut out the schoolhouse die.
-This is another project that the photos were on my old computer that crashed.
+This is another project that the photos that were on my old computer that crashed.
 My daughter bought me a layer cake of batiks for my birthday and that is what I used.

-My plan was to hang the quilt in this Redbud tree for a couple photos but……
+My plan was to hang the quilt in this Redbud tree for a couple of photos but……

 Really nice Connie and as many quilters say…the blocks facing the other way are a PDE – Planned Design Element.
 LOL